French President Francois Hollande has taken the unusual step of pardoning a woman who killed her husband after enduring decades of abuse.

 BouchetPetersen</a>) <a href="https://t.co/Fvbv93TqD4">pic.twitter.com/Fvbv93TqD4</a></p>— Libération (libe) January 29, 2016

-An estimated 400,000 people signed a petition calling on the French President to intervene in the Sauvage case.
+At least 434,000 people signed a petition calling on the French President to intervene in the Sauvage case, including dozens of MPs from across the political spectrum.

 fhollande</a> a reçu Sylvie, Carole et Fabienne Marot, filles de Mme Jacqueline Sauvage <a href="https://t.co/SUhE06sIEe">https://t.co/SUhE06sIEe</a> <a href="https://t.co/D5bLIANh5D">pic.twitter.com/D5bLIANh5D</a></p>— Élysée (Elysee) January 29, 2016

-President Hollande met the three adult Sauvage daughters in Paris two days ago.
+President Hollande met the three adult Sauvage daughters in Paris in January.

 The family lived in Montargis in central France.